-I am a professor at School of Political Science, Diego Portales University in Santiago, Chile.
+I am a professor at the School of Political Science, Diego Portales University in Santiago, Chile.
 I obtained my PhD from the University of Cologne and the Max Planck Institute for the Study of Societies in 2015.

 My work deals with the the political economy of development, particularly the role of business and institutions.
 I have done research on several topics including monetary policy, industrial policy, skills formation, environmental policy and clean energy.
 I focus mostly on Latin America, but have also done comparative work with other regions like Eastern Europe.